 Gravel is suitable for alpine beds or the surface of sink gardens but is expensive for large areas.
-Black polythene, on the other hand, is cheap but unsightly.
+Black polythene on the other hand, is cheap but unsightly and gives slugs and snails a place to thrive.
 The best product for mulching is bark chippings or cocoa shells.
 They suppress the growth of weeds and at the same time deter the movement of slugs and snails.
 Above all they allow rainwater through to plant roots but reduce surface evaporation.

 In order to get the best performance from any weedkiller, we would always advise to apply the product when the weather is fair and not to apply in windy conditions.
 Do not apply if rain is expected within 6 hours of application as this could reduce the efficacy of the product.

 Roundup Optima+ and Weedol RootKill Plus are systemic weedkillers.
-Systemic weedkillers are designed for tough as well as all round weed killing.
-They kill from the inside out - right down to the deepest root so weeds can’t re-grow.
+Systemic weedkillers are designed for tough weeds as well as all round weed killing.
+They kill from the inside out.
+Right down to the deepest root so weeds can’t re-grow.

-Leave weeds 7 days before digging or soil cultivation, for the weedkiller to move to the root.
+Leave weeds 7 days before digging or soil cultivation to get the weedkiller down into the root.
 Best used in spring and summer.

-Weedkillers are best sprayed in the evening when it’s cooler.
-This gives maximum time for the chemical to be absorbed and ensure good results.
+Weedkillers are best sprayed in the evening when it’s cooler as it gives maximum time for the chemical to be absorbed and ensure good results.